Rhoeo Plants: Low Maintenance house plant with attractive foliage

 Rhoeo Plants Buying Instructions

-- Plant should look healthy.
+- The plant should look healthy.

 - Damaged and leaves should be minimum